inunoriginal1/66daysofdata/README.md

 Is there anything you are curious about and would like for me to take a look at?

 Still not too late to [join the challenge](https://www.mavenanalytics.io/blog/queens-gambit-challenge)!

+### Day 9 (01/14/2021): I miss SQL (for some reason)
+Work has been a little more hectic lately (just accounting things), which hasn't left me as much time or energy for after work things as I would like.
+As a result, I've chosen to spend all my time the last few days on this chess data visualization challenge.
+One, because chess.
+Two, I feel like I can get more accomplished (relatively speaking) here, when working in smaller chunks of time.

+But I miss SQL.
+I miss writing queries.
+It feels like I missed a part of my day.
+Is this part of my identity now?
+Am I a SQL-er?
+That's... kind of exciting, honestly.